 - Rich source of lauric acid which works as an antibacterial and antifungal agent

-- Improves skin moisture
+- Improves skin and hair moisture

 How to use coconut oil for an itchy scalp